White tooth-coloured (composite):

 Non-tooth colored alternatives to composite resin are gold inlays and dental amalgam.

 - Gold inlays are very long lasting and more biocompatible.
 Placement of gold inlays requires at least two visits because gold inlays are made in our dental laboratory.

 - Dental amalgam is also very strong, second only to gold among alternatives to tooth-coloured fillings.
-Dental amalgam fillings are also the least expensive alternative to white fillings and they require only one visit in order to place them.
+Dental amalgam are also the least expensive alternative to white fillings and they require only one visit in order to place them.

 Both metals, gold and dental amalgam, are stronger and longer lasting than composite resin (tooth colored) fillings.

 When it comes to selecting the best material for you and your particular teeth, a consultation will be needed to assess the clinical situation it will be in function and positioned.
 Strength, aesthetics, cost and longevity of dental filling materials may vary greatly in different situations and for different patients.